anoved/ReadingListReader/README.md

 Safari Reading List "lets you save web pages to read or browse later."
 This script reads your Reading List and lists the articles bookmarked therein.
 It is offered as a proof of concept rather than a finished tool.
 Safari's bookmarks file format is undocumented so reading it directly is totally unsupported and quite likely to fail in a variety of cases.
 That said, this script **does not** edit or modify your Safari bookmarks file in any way.
 No changes are made to the status of your Reading List.

 This script is derived from [Safari-Reading-List-Recipe](https://github.com/anoved/Safari-Reading-List-Recipe).
 It's intended to facilitate experimental integration of Reading List with services like Instapaper or Pinboard.
 For example, you can [import](https://pinboard.in/settings/import/) the output of `readinglistreader.py --bookmarks` to add your unread articles to Pinboard.

-### Requirements

-This script is for Mac OS X 10.7 ("Lion").
-It relies on libraries introduced with Python 2.7, which is not included with "Snow Leopard" or earlier versions of Mac OS X.

 ### Usage